frencojobs/derry/README.md

 ## Usage

 When called, derry will look for a `pubspec.yaml` file in the current directory, and will throw an error if not exist.
-The scripts can be declared within the the `scripts` node of the `pubspec` file.
+The scripts can be declared within the `scripts` node of the `pubspec.yaml` file.

 ```yaml
 scripts: